lturner19/CalOCakes_Employee_Directory/README.md

 ## FEATURES

-1. Ability to see everyone employee of Cal-O-Cakes Bakery.
-2. Search employee directory by typing in an employee's name.
-3. Sort the employees in alphabetical order by clicking the name column.
+The user will be able to have access to a directory of random employees.
+The user can sort through and filter out particular employees if they wish.

+1. To sort employees from A-Z, simply click either the first or last name heading on the table.

+    *To sort Z-A, simply click the same heading.

+2. To filter through employees by name, begin typing in the search box until the desired name is provided.

 <br>